sanilb19/receipt-processor-microservice/README.md

-5. Navigate to http://localhost:8000 (or whichever port number was chosen in step 2) to see the swagger API UI
+5. Navigate to http://localhost:8000 (using the same port number as chosen in step 2) to see the swagger API UI